SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Replimune Group, Inc. (NASDAQ: REPL)

 - Did you lose money in your investment in Replimune Group, Inc.?

-If you purchased or acquired Replimune securities, and/or would like to discuss your legal rights and options please visit Replimune Group, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Replimune securities, and/or would like to discuss your legal rights and options please visit Replimune Group, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 Replimune’s lead drug product candidate is RP1, a cancer drug.
 According to the lawsuit, Defendants made misrepresentations concerning the IGNYTE trial’s prospects for RP1 in combination with nivolumab for the treatment of advanced melanoma.